Parkland Palliative Care Consult Service

 UT Southwestern Pain Management

-The fellow will spend one month with Ankit Patel, M.D. at the McDermott Pain Center of UT Southwestern Medical Center providing consultation in Acute and Chronic Pain Management primarily in an ambulatory setting.
+The fellow will spend one month with Ankit Patel, M.D., at The Eugene McDermott Center for Pain Management, providing consultation in acute and chronic pain management primarily in an ambulatory setting.
 The primary function of this rotation is to give the fellow the opportunity to gain expertise in the assessment and treatment of a variety of pain syndromes.
 Patients are experiencing both malignant and non-malignant pain, and represent a full spectrum of functional status.
-Each year, 550 new and 724 follow-up visits occur at the McDermott Pain Center.
+Each year, 550 new and 724 follow-up visits occur at The Eugene McDermott Center for Pain Management.
 The fellow will participate both in the ambulatory evaluation of pain and the administration of pain-modifying procedures.

 Geriatrics Acute Care Unit